cotobadesign/cotoba-agent-oss-docs/source/About.rst

 ========================
 About COTOBA AIML
 ========================
-COTOBA AIML is a dialog language used to describe dialog scenarios in COTOBA Agent, the dialog platform of COTOBA DESIGN, Inc. Based on AIML (Artificial Intelligence Markup Language), COTOBA DESIGN, Inc. has developed its own extensions to enable dialog control using information other than COTOBA Agent, such as JSON handling, metadata processing from APIs, and dialog control by calling RESTAPIs and referencing return values.
+COTOBA AIML is a dialog language used to describe dialog scenarios in COTOBA Agent, the dialog platform of COTOBA DESIGN, Inc. Based on AIML (Artificial Intelligence Markup Language), COTOBA DESIGN, Inc. has developed its own extensions to enable dialog control using information other than COTOBA Agent, such as JSON handling, metadata processing from APIs, and dialog control by calling REST API and referencing return values.

 How to describe the COTOBA AIML